ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 Attack: malicious revealers submit a fabricated tuple that wins the truth lottery.

-Effect today: proof verification fails and rolls back disagreement freezes.
-A naive split that finalizes freezes before proofs makes the attack worse: honest revealers disagreeing with the fabricated tuple are frozen even though the tuple can never pass storage proofs.
+Effect: proof verification fails and rolls back disagreement freezes, so a fabricated truth can block payout without penalty.

 Defense: non-reveal penalties may be persisted before proof validation because non-participation is objective.
 Disagreement penalties and oracle adjustment must wait until the selected truth has passed an objective proof.